Gulf Coast RV Camping & Itinerary

 In November, we purchased a new motorhome.
 We were excited to get on the road and decided to go camping for Thanksgiving and Christmas.

-After researching weather averages, the decision was made that Camping on the Gulf of Mexico was required to find warm weather.
-This keeps us within 800 miles, which allows us to drive over 2 days.
+After researching weather averages, it was decided that camping on the Gulf of Mexico was necessary to find warm weather.
+This keeps us within 800 miles, which allows us to drive for over 2 days.
 We like to set up before dark, which means getting off the road by 4 pm.

 Gulf Coast RV Park Vacation Itinerary